nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 ## Practice

 The Nashville Kennel application needs to include locations, owners, and employees.

-Create static components for each (`Location.js`, `Customer.js,` and `Employee.js`) and corresponding CSS files.
+Create static components for each, and corresponding CSS files.
+Make sure you create different sub-directories for each kind of resource.

 Remember the Single Responsibility Principle.
-You should have a component whose sole responsibility is to render the location, or customer, or employee information.
-Make sure you create a different sub-directory for each kind of resource.
+You should have a component whose sole responsibility is to render information about a location, another for a customer, and another for an employee.

+Update **`Kennel.js`** to show:

+* 2 locations
+* 4 customers
+* 3 employees

 Yes, each one will display the identical information.
 This is just to practice making components.
 You'll be making real, data-driven components soon.

-* Show 2 locations
-* Show 4 customers
-* Show 3 employees

 ![all components rendered in a grid](./images/hard-coded-components.png)